rsksmart/devportal-1.0/content/rsk-devportal/develop/tutorials/workshop-prereqs.md

 menu_order: 400
 menu_title: Setup for workshops
 layout: rsk
-title: "RSK Workshop: Pre-requisites"
+title: "Rootstock Workshop: Pre-requisites"
-tags: rsk, workshop, pre-requisites
+tags: rootstock, workshop, pre-requisites
 description: "Several Rootstock workshops have common pre-requisites that you will need to have set up or configured on your system before proceeding.
 Here are some detailed instructions on how to prepare ahead of your next workshop."
 ---
 Several Rootstock workshops have common pre-requisites that you will need to have set up or configured on your system before proceeding.
 Here are some detailed instructions on how to prepare ahead of your next workshop.